 Mr. Alveston Taylor soon joined the staff as Administrative Coordinator, and was followed by Iris Metts who served as principal.
 In 1978 Brenda Arrington, a Social Studies teacher became the principal and she stayed on the job until 1998.

 Ms. Arrington, later Mrs. Drew, saw the school through three moves: to 00 Clay Street, to the vacated Maggie Walker Building, and to 600 South Pine Street in the Grace Arents Building, the current location since 1989.
 In the 1999-2000 school year, the late Priscilla Green became principal of Open High School until her death in May 2008.
 Ms. Green paved the way for high achievement at Open High School.
 Through her leadership, Open High School became nationally recognized as a top school in U.S. News & World Report’s annual listing and as a National Blue Ribbon School for 2008.
 Candace Veney-Chaplin, was appointed in July 2008 after seven years as a Social Studies teacher at Open.
 Peter Glessman, served as a social studies teacher at Open High School from 1997-2000 and was appointed in July 2012.-June 2015.
 After three years as principal of Thomas Jefferson High School, Candace Veney-Chaplin returned to the role of principal of Open High School in July 2015.
+After teaching English at Open for 20 years, Clary Carleton became principal in the fall of 2019.

 The Open High Dispositions